EN DE

-With OpenAI launching ads on ChatGPT, marketers now have a new channel to consider alongside established platforms like Google Ads.
-But how do they compare—and where should you spend your budget?
+With OpenAI rolling out ads on ChatGPT, marketers now have a new channel to consider alongside established platforms like Google Ads.
+But how do they compare, and where should you spend your budget?

 Key Takeaways

-- Reach gap — Google processes 8.5 billion daily searches globally; ChatGPT Ads are US-only and limited to free-tier users at launch.
+• Reach gap – Google processes 8.5 billion daily searches globally; ChatGPT Ads are live in the US, Canada, Australia, New Zealand, and the UK, and shown only to free-tier and Go users.

 The Fundamental Difference